mayaunnikrishnan/Stock-Market-Prediction-App/README.md

   - Fetch stock data from the Polygon.io API using your API key and stock symbol.
   - Upload a CSV file containing historical stock prices.
   - Use a predefined dataset (`stock_prediction_app.csv`) available within the app.

+### For Uploaded CSV Files

+If you choose to upload your own CSV file, ensure that the file contains the following columns:

+- **date**: The date of the stock data (in any standard date format).
+- **closing_price**: The closing price of the stock on that date.

+The column names must be exactly as specified (`date` and `closing_price`).
+The file should be in CSV format.

+### For Predefined Dataset

+The app includes a predefined dataset (`stock_market_data.csv`) that already contains the required columns.
+You can select this option if you do not wish to provide your own data.

 - **Prediction Capabilities**:
   - Predict stock prices for a specified number of future days.